 Three-step visual showing curdled frosting, fixing it by whisking or adding liquid, and the final smooth creamy frosting under soft natural lighting.-how to fix curdled frosting

-If your frosting suddenly looks grainy, lumpy, greasy, split, or like cottage cheese, do not throw it out yet.
-In most cases, curdled frosting can be saved.
+If your cream cheese frosting looks curdled, split, broken, or like cottage cheese, do not throw it out yet.
+In many cases, it can still be fixed.

 Table of Contents